codee-com/open-catalog/Checks/PWR057/README.md

 }
 ```

 The loop body has a `sparse reduction` pattern, meaning that each iteration of
 the loop *reduces* its computational result to a value, but the place where the
 value is stored is known at runtime only.
-Thus, two different iterations can
+Thus, any two iterations of the loop
-potentially update the same element of the array `A`, which creates a potential
+executing concurrently can potentially update the same element of the array `A`
-race condition that must be handled through appropriate synchronization.
+at the same time.
+This creates a potential race condition that must be handled
+through appropriate synchronization.

 The code snippet below shows an implementation that uses the OpenACC compiler
 directives to offload the loop to an accelerator.
-Note the synchronization added
+Note the synchronization
-to avoid race conditions and the data transfer clauses that manage the data
+added to avoid race conditions, while the data transfer clauses manage the data
-movement between the host memory and the accelerator memory.
+movement between the host memory and the accelerator memory:

 ```c
 void example(double *A, int *nodes, int n) {